PascalLG/nubo-hs/README.md

 * Write a better documentation :-)

 Suggestions are welcome.
 My goal is to keep this application as simple and minimalist as possible.
 "Make each program do one thing well" says the Unix philosophy!

+You can also check the [wiki page](https://github.com/PascalLG/Nubo/wiki) if you are looking for more technical informations.